ImBonana/py-multiplayer-game/README.md

 7. on the serverIp type your IPv4 Address
 8. and save it
 9. run the server.py

+note: if you want to public the server you need to port forwarding the game in you intrnet tutorial to port forwarding: [Click Here](https://www.youtube.com/watch?v=X2WQiTvXK9U)

 # How to connect to server